emmt/Neutrals.jl/README.md

 ## Compatibility

-Before version 1.3 of Julia, `𝟘` and `𝟙` cannot be used as constant names, the aliases `ZERO` and `ONE` can be used instead.
+Before version 1.3 of Julia, `𝟘` and `𝟙` cannot be used as names of constants, the aliases `ZERO` and `ONE` can be used instead.